General Office Information

 Routine cleanings are recommended every 6 months for everyone to maintain teeth health and promote longevity of the teeth.

-Deep Cleaning or scaling and root planning is preformed to treat periodontal disease.
+Deep Cleaning or scaling and root planing is preformed to treat periodontal disease.
 We can tell if this is occuring by having routine x-rays taken and by measuring your gum pockets.
 This is where any pockets that are 4mm or greater with bleeding are a risk for the disease.
 There is a bacteria in the mouth that gets into the gum pocket and starts to eat on the bone causing bone loss to occur.
 This bacteria can not only cause enough bone loss to make the teeth mobile or cause loss of teeth but it can also get into the blood stream and cause other health concerns such as heart disease, stroke or respiratory problems.
 We treat this infection with the deep cleaning by using a topical anesthetic to make you comfortable and clean down below the gums along the root structure of the teeth making sure it’s free of any calculus and also cleaning out the infection.
 After the therapy you will be given instructions for home care and brought back for a follow up in 6 weeks.
 This will start you off for your routine maintenance cleanings to keep you in a healthy state.